 Perhaps the crucial aspect when it comes to assessing the transparency of nudge techniques is whether they are easily resistible.
-Yashar Saghai argues that a nudge is easily resistible if the nudgee "has the capacity to become aware of" the influence and "to inhibit her triggered propensity" to do as influenced.
-Ex ante transparent nudges are clearly and by definition easily resistible.
-But what about ex post transparent and non-transparent nudges?
-According to Saghai, attention-bringing and inhibitory capacities can be activated even if influences are "covert', that is, unannounced, and therefore not explicitly indicated to the influencee."
-How can this work?

-Apparently, nudgees can have a certain disposition that lies somewhere in between being fully oblivious (in which case the nudge is non-transparent) and fully aware (in which case the nudge is transparent).
-We call that disposition watchfulness, a capacity of individuals enhanced by resources at their disposal to detect ex post and non-transparent nudges that undermine their aims.
+Yashar Saghai argues that a nudge is easily resistible if the nudgee "has the capacity to become aware of" the influence and "to inhibit her triggered propensity" to do as influenced. \\Tasparent\ ransparent\ nudges are clearly and by definition easily resistible.
+But what about \\ex post\ transparent\ and non-transparent nudges?
+According to Saghai, attention-bringing and inhibitory capacities can be activated even if influences are "covert", that is, unannounced, and therefore not explicitly indicated to the influencee. \\The work of the influence of individuals enhanced by resources at their disposal to detect \\ex post\ and non-transparent nudges that undermine their aims.
 Before we formulate a principle of watchfulness that allows citizens to navigate designed choice contexts and overcome threats to their autonomy in more detail, we lay out a number of reasons why watchfulness should be promoted throughout society.